allenai/ViRB/README.md

 up, the train and test set are pre encoded for most of the end tasks and stored in GPU memory for efficient usage.
-Fine tuning the encoder is also supported but takes significantly more time. pyVTAB is fully implemented in pyTorch and automatically scales to as many GPUs as are available on your machine.
+Fine tuning the encoder is also supported but takes significantly more time.
+ViRB is fully implemented in pyTorch and automatically scales to as many GPUs as are available on your machine.
 It has support for evaluating any pyTorch model architecture on a select subset of tasks.